 LAB MEDIA: Figure 5B

 Compared to the unfixed control samples [1], fixed samples exhibited a slightly higher background in untreated cells [2] and a higher percentage of cells scoring as senescent in BLM-treated cells [3].
-This effect was also observed in fixed samples stored overnight [4] and for 1 week at 4 degrees Celsius [5].to
+This effect was also observed in fixed samples stored overnight [4] and for 1 week at 4 degrees Celsius [5].
+The increase in senescent cells due to Bleomycin treatment remained evident in fixed cell samples up to 7 days in storage at 4 degrees Celsius.

 LAB MEDIA: Figure 6A